 Gymnastics can be very beneficial for any kid with hereditary predispositions of attaining or worsening the pectus excavatum deformity in puberty from a young age.
 It targets the largest muscle groups in the human body.

-The need for balance will strengthen the entire core musculature and the weak stabilizers due to a sedentary lifestyle and using only machines for bodybuilding in the weight room.
+The balance will strengthen the core musculature and the weak stabilizers due to a sedentary lifestyle and using only machines for bodybuilding in the weight room.

 It is never too late to start with gymnastics.
 It is fantastic for people of all ages.